 SECTION 9 ASSIGNMENT

-Owner shall not assign or transfer its rights hereunder or in the Reserve Commitment Area without first obtaining Provider's written consent to such assignment or transfer, which shall not be unreasonably withheld.
+Neither party shall assign or transfer its rights hereunder without first obtaining written consent from the other Party to such assignment or transfer, which shall not be unreasonably withheld.
 Owner's transfer in violation hereof shall be void.
 If Provider fails to respond to a request for approval of assignment hereunder within thirty (30) days of receipt of written notice, such assignment shall be deemed approved.
 For purposes of this provision, notice shall mean a writing delivered by certified mail, return receipt requested or trackable overnight delivery or courier service , and shall be deemed delivered when received.

 SECTION 10 TAXES